chatcode.dev

 If you are a resident of certain US states (including California), you may have additional rights under state privacy laws.

-- Sharing for targeted advertising.
+• No targeted advertising sharing.
+We do not share personal information for cross-context behavioral advertising today.
 If we ever enable advertising pixels or similar technologies, we'll provide a way to opt out where required by law.

 Depending on your state, you may have rights to access, delete, correct, opt out of targeted advertising, limit use of sensitive personal information, and not be discriminated against for exercising privacy rights.
 To exercise these rights, email privacy@chatcode.dev.